pantrypoints/sp/content/en/research/socrates/symposium/chapter-06.md

 I not only permit, but exhort you to speak the truth.

+{{< r a="Alcibiades" >}}
-Alcibiades: Then I will begin at once.
+Then I will begin at once.
 If I say anything which is not true, you may interrupt me if you will, and say 'that is a lie,' though my intention is to speak the truth.

 But you must not wonder if I speak any how as things come into my mind; for the fluent and orderly enumeration of all your singularities is not a task which is easy to a man in my condition.

 And now, my boys, I shall praise Socrates in a figure which will appear to him to be a caricature, and yet I speak, not to make fun of him, but only for the truth's sake.

 I say, that he is exactly like the busts of Silenus, which are set up in the statuaries' shops, holding pipes and flutes in their mouths; and they are made to open in the middle, and have images of gods inside them.
 I say also that he is like Marsyas the satyr.
 You yourself will not deny, Socrates, that your face is like that of a satyr.
+{{< /r >}}

 Aye, and there is a resemblance in other points too.
 For example, you are a bully, as I can prove by witnesses, if you will not confess.

 And are you not a flute-player?
 That you are, and a performer far more wonderful than Marsyas.
 He indeed with instruments used to charm the souls of men by the power of his breath, and the players of his music do so still: for the melodies of Olympus (compare Arist.
 Pol.) are derived from Marsyas who taught them, and these, whether they are played by a great master or by a miserable flute-girl, have a power which no others have; they alone possess the soul and reveal the wants of those who have need of gods and mysteries, because they are divine.
 But you produce the same effect with your words only, and do not require the flute: that is the difference between you and him.
 When we hear any other speaker, even a very good one, he produces absolutely no effect upon us, or not much, whereas the mere fragments of you and your words, even at second-hand, and however imperfectly repeated, amaze and possess the souls of every man, woman, and child who comes within hearing of them.
 And if I were not afraid that you would think me hopelessly drunk, I would have sworn as well as spoken to the influence which they have always had and still have over me.
 For my heart leaps within me more than that of any Corybantian reveller, and my eyes rain tears when I hear them.
 And I observe that many others are affected in the same manner.